MattisBrizard/circular_countdown/README.md

 <img width="535" height="950" src="https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/static.png">

-By plaing with the parameters, you can change the size, the colors, the size of the gaps and the strokeWidth.
+By plaYing with the parameters, you can change the size, the colors, the size of the gaps and the strokeWidth.

 <img width="535" height="950" src="https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/complex.png">

 Starting from this you can create animated countdown (see how in example).